ACD 505–06: Recruitment/Appointment

 Grant and Contract Positions

 When a proposed faculty member or academic professional is specifically identified by name in a grant or contract proposal, the person will be hired without advertising the position.
 The procedures for exceptions to advertising/recruiting must be followed for these appointments.

 The hiring official is responsible for organizing a search committee (see ACD 111–01, “Faculty Voting Rights,” for establishment of search committees).
 A search committee consists of at least two people who evaluate the applications to determine who to recommend for interview (or hire when interviews will not be conducted).
 The search committee (or selection committee, for GRA/GTAs) shall be used to recruit, evaluate, and interview applicants, and make recommendations to the hiring authority on all positions.
-Search committee members should attend the annual training on effective search practices conducted by the Office of the Executive Vice President and Provost of the University and consult the academic personnel link for more information.
+Search committee members should attend the annual training on effective search practices conducted by the Office of the Provost of the University and consult the academic personnel link for more information.
 All searches should be conducted in such a way as to recruit as diverse a pool of applicants as possible to ensure the university has the opportunity to create and sustain a diverse faculty and academic professional workforce in keeping with the university’s diversity plan.

 Every person involved in screening, interviewing, and selecting applicants must exercise judgment at each step in the process to ensure that no applicant is discriminated against on the basis of race, color, religion, national origin, citizenship, sex, gender identity, sexual orientation, age, disability, Vietnam-era veteran status, other protected veteran status, newly separated veteran status, or special disabled veteran status.